 The vitamers comprising the vitamin B6 family are pyridine derivatives.
 Specifically, they are derivatives of 3-hydroxy-5-hydroxymethyl-2-methyl pyridine.
-The vitamers differ by the nature of the chemical group occupying the 4 position of the parent compound.
-In the case of pyridoxine, the 4 position is occupied by an hydroxymethyl group.
-Pyridoxine is also known as 5-hydroxy-6-methyl-3, 4-pyridinedimethanol, 2-methyl-3-hydroxy-4,5-bis(hydroxymethyl)pyridine and pyridoxol.
+The vitamers differ by the nature of the chemical group occupying the 4 positions of the parent compound.
+In the case of pyridoxine, the 4 position is occupied by a hydroxymethyl group.
+Pyridoxine is also known as 5-hydroxy-6-methyl-3, 4-pyridinedimethanol, 2-methyl-3-hydroxy-4,5-bis(hydroxymethyl)pyridine, and pyridoxol.
 Its molecular formula is C8H11NO3 and its molecular weight is 169.17 daltons.
 Pyridoxine hydrochloride is the principal form of vitamin B6 used in nutritional supplements and for food fortification.

-Involved in metabolism of carbohydrate, fat, and amino acids (the building blocks of proteins.)
+Involved in the metabolism of carbohydrate, fat, and amino acids (the building blocks of proteins.)

 Dietary Source: meats, vegetables, unprocessed grains, brewer’s yeast, corn, cauliflower, kale, broccoli, tomatoes, avocado, legumes, lentils, egg yolks, milk, sweet potatoes, seeds, nuts, wheat germ, salmon.